bashrc2/epicyon/specification/activitypub.md

 **followers**
 A link to an [ActivityStreams collection](https://www.w3.org/TR/activitystreams-core/#collections) of the actors that follow this actor; see section 5.3 Followers Collection.

-**endpoints**
-Contains a dictionary of any additional endpoints, and MAY contain an entry for a **shared inbox**.

 **discoverable**
 Indicates whether the person wishes to be discoverable via recommendations or listings of active accounts.

 Implementations *MAY** provide the following properties:

-**summary**
-Profile summary or biography for this person.

-**featured**
-Link to an [ActivityStreams collection](https://www.w3.org/TR/activitystreams-core/#collections) containing "pinned" posts appearing on the account profile screen.
-Such posts are typically used to provide more information about the account, beyond the profile summary.

 **liked**
 A link to an [ActivityStreams collection](https://www.w3.org/TR/activitystreams-core/#collections) of objects this actor has liked; see section 5.5 Liked Collection.

-**icon**
-Describes the avatar image for this person.

-**image**
-Describes the profile page background banner for this person.

 **manuallyApprovesFollowers**
 If true then followers for this account require permission to be granted.
 This can be an effective anti-spam or anti-harassment feature.